rocketrobin777/fft_lu_ct/README.md

 - You don't need to change N in the arduino project!
 It'll be calculated out of Signal.h You must change N only in "fourier_setup.py".
 - The time expenditure for fft algorithm depends on the sample rate N and the accuracy in the for-loop of the "rootdiv()" in "Func.h".
   In "fft()" you can choose between "rootdiv()",based on heron algorithm, and sqrt() standard function.
-- The harmonics become mirrored around the half of sample rate times fundamental frequency "f" with respect to Nyquist–Shannon sampling theorem
+- The harmonics become mirrored around the half of sample rate times fundamental frequency "f" with respect to Nyquist–Shannon sampling theorem.
+Only the offset or direct current part "f[0]" is unique.

 # How to use?

-Step 0: Copy all files and paste in "FFT_Test"-folder.
+Step 0: Rename folder "fft_lu_ct-master" in "FFT_Test"-folder.
 Otherwise Arduino IDE will show warning after start.

 Step 1: Start "fourier_setup.py", create your testsignal "y". "n" must be an integer multiple of the sample rate "N" e.g. n = 1024, N = 128.